 Despite exertions such as practicing how to ascend and descend a staircase fifty times or more, while dressed in full regalia, Hjördis found brighter sides to her routine: “My job also included making fashion drawings of existing designs.
 That was something I loved, and I hoped I could return to it after my finishing my studies.”

 “One thing I escaped learning was how to stand and walk properly, as I’ve always had good posture.
 Also, I didn’t have to slim myself down to be thin enough to display clothing – quite the reverse!”

 Life on the bun

-“By now, my sister Ann-Marie had also come to Stockholm,” Hjördis concurred.
+“By now, my sister Ann-Marie had also come to Stockholm,” Hjördis wrote.
 “She had a place as a photography student, and a small salary – I didn’t have one at all in my first month at Leja.
 We lived together in a small room in Vasastan.
 It was wonderful to feel free, independent and self-sufficient, but what we felt most of all was hunger.”

 “We never could afford to eat more than one meal a day, and sometimes not even that.
 Mostly, we lived on buns, and I can assure you that if you have nothing else to eat you will not get fat on buns.
 Whenever the opportunity arose we ate like wolves, but it didn’t happen very often, at least not enough to put on weight.”

 “My mother and Hjördis were very tight, as they grew up together,” Ann-Marie’s daughter Anette has told me.
 “They moved to Stockholm at the same time, from the north of Sweden.”